 This living roof is a testing ground for growing plants atop buildings in a semi-arid environment, and includes more than 100 species of native, drought-tolerant plants.
 Installed in the fall of 2007, it was the first publicly accessible green roof in the city of Denver.

 Extending east from a backdrop of cottonwoods, this lowland garden features grasses and wildflowers of the Great Plains.
 Every plant within this garden is native to different types of prairie found within Colorado.
 This garden thrives with no supplemental irrigation, and is burned every 2-4 years to replicate natural fire cycles.

-The steep berm at the west end of the greenhouse West Terrace features a collection of WALK IN BEAUTY™ Opuntia (prickly pears).
+The steep berm west of the Orangery features a collection of WALK IN BEAUTY™ Opuntia (prickly pears).
 Additional cacti and succulents, as well as many drought-tolerant perennials, are also planted on this slanted slope.
 Go to the Gardens Navigator website for more information and a plant list.

 This garden provides a bridge to Colorado’s historic prairie lands, and highlights the graceful structure and diversity of ornamental grasses, as well as their usefulness in providing year-round texture, color and sound to any bed.